|Guide||♦||13 Triplogs||0 Topics|

 This area is a maze of small drainages and low hills, and it seems to continue as far as your eye can see.
 The trail map, too, is a maze, with a big hole around Bluff Spring Mountain.
 Joe says it can be summited off the south slope, and the triplogs seem to agree, but I'm going to have to leave that for another trip.

-Just up the trail a quick 10 minute walk is another large campsite near where the map locates Oak Spring.
-We didn't find the spring, but the campsite was thick with old oak trees, hackberries and mesquite.
-The creek was running gently and the campfire ring was large enough to accommodate our group of 7.
+Just up the trail, a quick 10-minute walk, is another large campsite near where the map locates Oak Spring.
+We didn't find the spring, but the campsite was thick with old oak trees, hackberries, and mesquite.
+The creek was running gently, and the campfire ring was large enough to accommodate our group of 7.

-Past Oak Spring, the trail stays high on the east wall of La Barge canyon, ducking in and out of bosques and open stretches.
+Past Oak Spring, the trail stays high on the east wall of La Barge Canyon, ducking in and out of bosques and open stretches.
 The confluence with Music Canyon is particularly scenic.

-The trail continues along the base of the buff colored cliffs and rugged slopes of La Barge canyon, past the junction with the Cavalry Trail (10.4mi), the Bull Pass Trail (10.8 mi) and on to the junction with the Terrapin Trail #234 at Needle Canyon (11.3 mi).
+The trail continues along the base of the buff-colored cliffs and rugged slopes of La Barge Canyon, past the junction with the Cavalry Trail (10.4mi), the Bull Pass Trail (10.8 mi), and on to the junction with the Terrapin Trail #234 at Needle Canyon (11.3 mi).
 Views from this area of Black Mountain are fantastic.
-Turning south now onto the Terrapin Trail the climbing begins again.
+Turning south now onto the Terrapin Trail, the climbing begins again.
 At the Bull Pass junction, you're only a hundred feet or so above the level of the trailhead, but you've got to climb back up to that 3280' again and descend once more before you're home.

 At just over 14 miles, the Terrapin Trail ends at the Bluff Spring Trail, once again at the 3280' elevation mark.
 Although the trail map says that Bluff Spring Trail takes only 2 miles to reach the Peralta Trailhead from this point, it seems impossible.
-The trail continues to descend and climb repeatedly as it crosses through Barks Canyon, up and over the rugged south face of the range.
+The trail continues to descend and repeatedly climb as it crosses through Barks Canyon, up and over the range's rugged south face.
 This is the most exciting 2 miles of the whole trip, with scenery changing every twenty feet or so.
 Weaver's Needle and Miner's Needle bob in and out of view until, finally, you can see the trailhead almost directly below you.
 The final descent is truly steep and - after the miles of up and down all day, a bit cruel as a finish.
 But with your car in sight, it's smooth sailing all the way home!